 Preparing For a Covid-19 Sick Employee While Keeping Productive

 Before you bring employees back to the workplace, you will need a solidified plan on how to re-open safely and how to respond if an employee (or contractor) develops Covid-19.
-Before you start drafting these plans, it's best to consult first with state and local officials and industry experts, as well as review CDC recommendations.
+Before you start drafting these Coronavirus prevention plans, it's best to consult first with state and local officials and industry experts, as well as review CDC recommendations.
 Each organization, facility, and team will have unique issues to address and manage.
-The CDC developed interim guidance for businesses for responding to Corona virus disease events in May 2020.
-Below should help guide your organization in creating safe and productive workplaces even when a worker tests positive for the corona virus.
+The CDC developed interim guidance for businesses for responding to Coronavirus disease events in May 2020.
+Below should help guide your organization in creating safe and productive workplaces even when a worker tests positive for Coronavirus.

 Routine cleaning and disinfection of high touch surfaces should not be new news at this point and should be every organization’s #1 priority.
 Disinfection of all common surfaces must be routinely performed at intervals appropriate for the workplace using a CDC-approved disinfectant.
 All cleaning staff require appropriate Personal Protective Equipment (PPE).
 Facilities and workspaces are now being looked at carefully to improve fresh air ventilation.
 Building heat ventilation and air conditioning (HVAC) systems (if present) can be adjusted to increase the amount of fresh air and filter conditioned air.
 Common methods to increase ventilation also include opening windows or doors and operating portable air filters.